| .png)

 same information however one class is in the STANDARD-CLASS hierarchy and the

+other class is in the META-CLASS hierarchy.
 In the second scenario there is no need to duplicate class information.

 The rules still apply as in the first scenario to classes subsumed by THING